NixImagery/Niximagery/source/Stories/2021/2021-01-10-Kodak-Portra-800-FM.md

 ![](/img/FM-Kodak-Portra-800-20210110_15155136.jpg)
 **Castle Hill reservoir**

 The Portra emulsions have a characteristic colour palette that I like.
 It's almost pastel: I think it's probably more suited to brighter light than I have exposed it in this roll, which are mostly wintery scenes, most recently taken on a walk out at Glenquey reservoir.
-The header image, of trees at Glendevon in the snow, gains very little from the colours of Portra, for example.
+The top image, of trees at Glendevon in the snow, gains very little from the colours of Portra, for example.

 ![](/img/FM-Kodak-Portra-800-20210110_15195895.jpg)
 **Bridge at Glendevon**.
 White balance adjusted from the scanner's default in Capture One.
 A bit more Portra-like, in my view.